WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 Part 3.
 Steps to Rip DVDs to NAS on PC/Mac for Streaming

-WinX DVD Ripper Platinum can easily rip DVDs to NAS Synology, QNAP, etc. in the format you need for easy streaming or safe backup.
+WinX DVD Ripper Platinum can easily rip DVD to Synology NAS, QNAP, etc. in the format you need for easy streaming or safe backup.
 Download and install the DVD to NAS movie ripper on your computer.
 This DVD to NAS ripper is available in both Windows and Mac versions.

 Free download the Windows (11/10 and earlier) version

-Free download the Mac (Ventura and earlier) version
+Free download the Mac (Sonoma and earlier) version

 Here to give you a step-by-step tutorial, we will take backing up a DVD disc to a Synology NAS on Windows 10/11 as an example: